Flomp/vimu/content/docs/nodes/plot_dynamics.md

+---
+title: Nodes - plot_dynamics
+description: This node plots time calculated in measures against parts present in the score.
+---

 # plot_dynamics

 This node plots time calculated in measures against parts present in the score.
 A bar in the plot represents activity in the respective part of the score.
 Bar height correlates with dynamics where a greater height constitutes a louder dynamic.